-If we want to calculate how much energy - so, in other words, how many watt-hours - are stored in a battery, you need information about the electric charge in the battery.
-This value is commonly expressed in amp-hours - amps (units of electric current) multiplied by hours (units of time).
+If we want to calculate how much energy – in other words, how many watt-hours – is stored in a battery, we need information about the electric charge in the battery.
+This value is commonly expressed in amp-hours – amps (units of electric current) multiplied by hours (units of time) – see the hours calculator.

 Battery capacity formula